brootaylor/brootaylor-v2/src/_content/pages/about.md

 I spend a lot of my time writing / creating the HTML, CSS, and presentational JavaScript code that makes up a user interface.
 User-centricity is very important to me when developing a web solution.
 Which means I have a keen focus on [responsive design](https://alistapart.com/article/responsive-web-design) & [intrinsic design](https://talks.jensimmons.com/15TjNW), [progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement), [semantic markup](https://www.w3.org/TR/WCAG20-TECHS/G115.html), [accessibility](https://www.w3.org/TR/WCAG20/), [web standards](https://www.w3.org/standards/) and [performance](https://developer.mozilla.org/en-US/docs/Learn/Performance).

 My aim is to build web solutions that are [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and as future-friendly as possible.
 For this reason I *prefer* a vanilla approach and tend to steer clear of using JavaScript frameworks if I can help it.
 Not that I have anything against JavaScript frameworks.
-I think they can be wonderfully powerful tools if we first keep the user in mind rather than prioritising the developer experience.
+I think they can be wonderfully powerful tools if we first keep the end user in mind &mdash; rather than *only* prioritising the developer experience.
 At the moment I don't think we're getting that balance quite right.

 Saying that, I think frameworks like [Svelte](https://svelte.dev/), [Astro](https://astro.build/), (and possibly [Vue.js](https://vuejs.org/)), are helping redress this imbalance.